-Revenues-Revenues increased \$13.3 million, or 5.6% to \$249.6 million for the first quarter of 2007 compared to the same period in 2006.
-Approximately 4.9% of the increase in revenues related to internal growth and the remaining 0.7% resulted from the acquisition of Madera Mechanical on March 9, 2007.
-The internal revenue growth stemmed primarily from generally improving nonresidential facilities markets throughout the United States especially in the institutional markets such as schools and hospitals (approximately \$12.3 million).
-We have seen increased activity, primarily in our Texas, Arizona, and Maryland operations, resulting from the start-up of several large projects partially offset by decreased activity at our large multi-family operation.
+Revenues-Revenues decreased \$1.6 million, or 0.6% to \$286.1 million for the third quarter of 2007 compared to the same period in 2006.
+The revenue decrease stemmed primarily from planned downsizing at our large multi-family operation (approximately \$21.2 million).
+The decrease was largely offset by improving internal activity throughout the United States in office buildings (approximately \$9.4 million) and manufacturing (approximately \$5.8 million), as well as from the acquisition of Madera Mechanical on March 9, 2007 (approximately \$5.4 million).
+We have seen increased activity, primarily in our Maryland and Florida operations resulting from the start-up of several large projects.